Elaine of Corbenic: Legend

 Thereafter, Elaine comes to a feast at King Arthur's court.
-Lancelot ignores her when he sees her, making her sad because she loves him.
+Lancelot ignores her when he sees her.
 She complains of this to Brusen, who tells her that she will, as Malory tells, "undertake that this night he [Lancelot] shall lie with [her]".
 That night, Brusen brings Lancelot to Elaine, pretending that it is Guinevere that summons him.
 He goes along, and once again is deceived into sleeping with Elaine.
 At the same time, however, Guinevere herself had summoned Lancelot and is enraged to discover that he is not in his bedchamber.
 She hears him talking in his sleep, and finds him in bed with Elaine.
 Guinevere is furious with him and tells him she never wants to see him again.
-Lancelot goes mad with grief and, naked, jumps out a window and runs away.
+Lancelot goes mad with grief and jumps out a window and runs away.
 Elaine confronts Guinevere about treatment of Lancelot; she accuses her of causing Lancelot's madness and tells her that she is being unnecessarily cruel.
 After this, Elaine leaves court.

 Time passes in the story, and Elaine next appears when she finds Lancelot insane in her garden.
 She brings him to the Grail, which cures him.
-When he regains his mind, he decides to go under a false name with Elaine to the Isle of Joy, where they live together for several years as husband and wife.
+When he regains his mind, he decides to go under a false name with Elaine to the Isle of Joy, where they live together for several years.

 Scholarship

-Like the more famous Elaine of Astolat, Elaine of Corbenic is in love with Lancelot, but unlike her she is successful in both bedding and marrying Lancelot.
+Like the more famous Elaine of Astolat, Elaine of Corbenic is in love with Lancelot, but unlike her she is successful in bedding Lancelot, although she achieved this through magical deception.
 Despite this, she was traditionally overlooked in favor of Elaine of Astolat by literary analysts, perhaps because of the moral ambiguities of her actions.

 Roger Sherman Loomis's work The Grail: From Celtic Myth to Christian Symbol draws a connection between the concept of the feminine "Grail-bearer" and the sovereignty goddess of Ireland, Ériu, who grants the chalice to only the worthy.
 He also saw her derived from the Welsh and Irish goddesses Modron and Dechtire, through the figure and archetype of Morgan.

 According to Richard Cavendish, "Lancelot's experiences with Morgan and Elaine form a counter-point to his involvement with Guinevere.
 The theme of a fay or enchantress falling in love with a knight and trying to keep him her prisoner in the otherworld occurs frequently in the Matter of Britain.
 Elaine is not described as a fay, but she comes from the otherworldly Grail castle and Lancelot takes refuge with her from the human world in the enchanted Joyous Isle, where there is no time."